Band Rehearsal Bingo Cards - Print Free or Customize

 - Choose one person to be the caller.
 If you are playing in a small group, the caller can also play along with their own Bingo card.

-- The caller starts the play by randomly picking an item from the call list and calling out it to all players.
+- The caller begins the play by randomly drawing an item from the call list and saying it to all players.

-- The first player to finish a horizontal, vertical, or a diagonal line of crossed items announces "Bingo!" and wins the play.
+- The first player to complete a horizontal, vertical, or a diagonal line of marked items shouts "Bingo!" and wins the play.

-- The caller verifies that the items crossed off form a correct line according to the Bingo card and call list.
+- The caller checks that the items crossed off form a correct line as per the Bingo card and call list.

 - You can play for varied patterns or a full card blackout for an extended play.